-All Directors - whether independent or not - should bring an independent judgement to bear on Board decisions.
-Non-executive Directors are encouraged to confer regularly without management present.
-Their discussions are to be facilitated by the Chairman, if he is independent or the deputy Chairman.
-Non-executive Directors should inform the Chairman before accepting any new appointments as Directors.
+All directors - whether independent or not - should bring an independent judgment to bear on Board decisions.
+Non-executive directors are encouraged to confer regularly without management present.
+Their discussions are to be facilitated by the Chairman, if he is independent, or, if he is not independent, the deputy Chairman.
+Non-executive directors should inform the Chairman before accepting any new appointments as directors.